If you’ve watched sports in Tennessee recently, you’ve probably been bombarded with sportsbook commercials.

 FanDuel Sportsbook Tennessee

 FanDuel also launched an official partnership with former Tennessee Titans running back Eddie George, providing unique content based on his professional NFL career.
 Upon going live in the Volunteer State, FanDuel also struck a deal with the NBA’s Memphis Grizzlies.
 The agreement included a multi-year term to be the official sports betting and daily fantasy partner for the team.
 It was the first such deal made between the Memphis Grizzlies and a sports betting operator.
+Offering a ton of player props and lucrative odds boosts, get our exclusive FanDuel promo code before you see what this sportsbook app is all about.

 The MGM name carries a lot of weight in the world of wagering, and sports bettors in Tennessee have been turning to the BetMGM Sportsbook in droves.
 The Tennessee Titans jumped at the chance to partner with this illustrious betting brand, becoming the first pro team in the state to sign a partnership with a sportsbook.
 This agreement was signed September 23, 2020, which confirmed BetMGM’s presence in the state long before the sports betting go-live date of November 1.

 There aren’t any casinos in Tennessee, so BetMGM can’t show off the in-person betting experience they’re so well known for, but TN sports bettors won’t be disappointed by their online betting site and mobile app.
+With Tennessee sports betting apps legalizing and launching, now’s the time to claim a BetMGM promo code if you haven’t already.

 Use the links above to register with SuperBook Tennessee, create your account, and you’ll automatically receive the $1,000 Wager Match promo.